 Our “Sending the dog the wrong way” tutorial introduces a great exercise for widening the dog’s flanks and outrun.

-Just as when we start to teach shedding we ask the dog to ignore one of its basic lessons (NOT to run through the sheep) this time we want the dog to work off balance.
-We’re asking the dog to forget the old rule of stopping at the back of the sheep (often referred to as “stopping at 12 o’clock”) and to ignore its earliest, most basic lesson of balancing the sheep to us.
+Just as when we teach shedding we ask the dog to ignore a basic lesson (NOT to run through the sheep) this time we want the dog to work off balance.
+We’re asking the dog to forget the rule of stopping at the back of the sheep (often thought of as “stopping at 12 o’clock”) and to ignore its earliest, most basic lesson of balancing the sheep to us.

-As with so many other aspects of sheepdog training, once you understand why the dog is reluctant to go “the wrong way” it becomes much easier to train it to do just that, and the dog’s flanks will widen and your dog will become easier to position just where you need it.
+As with so many other aspects of sheepdog training, once you understand why the dog is reluctant to go “the wrong way” it becomes much easier to train it to do just that.
+As a result, the dog’s flanks will widen and your dog will become easier to position just where you need it.

 If you need more help please leave a comment or question on the tutorial page.
 Don’t be shy of asking questions – if you have a particular problem, you can bet other trainers have it too

 Remember, to watch the tutorials you’ll need to be logged in as a paid member.